awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug in the `PostGIS` extension which could lead to a database restart\.
 This has been reported to the PostGIS community as [https://trac.osgeo.org/postgis/ticket/4646](https://trac.osgeo.org/postgis/ticket/4646)\.

-1. Fixed a bug where read requests might hang due to incorrect error handling in the storage engine\.
+1. Fixed a bug where read requests might stop responding due to incorrect error handling in the storage engine\.

 1. Fixed a bug that fails for some queries and results in the message ERROR: found xmin xxxxxx from before relfrozenxid yyyyyyy\.
 This could occur following the promotion of a read instance to a write instance\.